null-open-security-community/null-Global-Committee-Election/.github/ISSUE_TEMPLATE/candidacy-nomination-for-null-election.md

 **Name**:
 **Designation**:
 **Null Profile URL**:
-**Add any other relevent link you feel can help with your candidacy**
+**Add any other relevant link you feel can help with your candidacy**

 ## Anything you want to say about your candidacy